-Regarding protocol security, we will be interested in the following two different problems.
-The first problem, called the secrecy problem, is basically an instantiation of the weak plan compliance problem with no critical configurations: Is there a plan from the initial configuration to a configuration where the adversary M owns the fact M(s) where s is a secret originally owned by another participant?
-It is interesting to note that this problem can also be seen as a kind of dual to the weak plan compliance problem; is there is a plan from the initial configuration to a critical configuration where the adversary M owns the fact M(s) where s is a secret originally owned by another participant?
-We also consider another problem, called secrecy problem for progressing plans, which is the same as the secrecy problem but when restricted to progressing plans only.
-Since all players in the system have the same capabilities, if we assume that the system is progressing, then so is the adversary, that is, the adversary is also not allowed to repeat an instance of any action.
-The progressing notion has a similar effect as the use of role predicates in [12].
-While the progressing condition naturally appears in the specification of security of protocols, note that here we differ from [12] because we use only balanced actions.
-In particular, there, the intruder can copy facts, i.e., the intruder's memory is unbounded.
+Regarding protocol security, we will be interested in the following secrecy problem, which is basically an instantiation of the weak plan compliance problem with no critical configurations: Is there a plan from the initial configuration to a configuration in which the adversary M owns the fact M(s) where s is a secret originally owned by another participant?
+It is interesting to note that this problem can also be seen as a kind of dual to the weak plan compliance problem; is there a plan from the initial configuration to a critical configuration in which the adversary M owns the fact M(s) where s is a secret originally owned by another participant?